 I assume this would be simple enough to do based solely on allowed networks?

-#50 Updated by Benoît PECCATTE about 1 month ago
+#50 Updated by Benoît PECCATTE 5 months ago

 - Effort required set to Large